Companies that buy houses – how do they work?

 How do companies that buy houses work?

-Companies that buy houses claim to be able to buy your property much quicker than you can sell on the open market.
+Companies that buy houses claim to be able to buy your home much quicker than selling on the open market.

 A genuine cash home buying company will be able to offer you a guaranteed property sale on a date of your choice.
-They use their own cash funds to purchase your property directly.
+Genuine cash buyers use their own cash funds to purchase your property directly.
 Not relying on a mortgage means they can be flexible about how quickly they buy your property.
 They should be able to complete the sale in just a week, if required.

 Companies that buy houses directly – How they work

-Most genuine cash home buying companies who are buying your property directly will following a similar process:
+Most genuine quick sale companies who buy houses for cash will following a similar process:

 Step one: Indicative offer